Brixham: Sport

 Brixham is home to the Brixham Archers.
 This is the biggest archery club in the bay and shoots outdoors at their field at Churston.
 Brixham Archers also use an indoor facility in Brixham.
 The Archery club was formed in 1969 and has been successful at county and national level competitions.

 In 1874, Brixham Rugby Club was founded and became one of the founder members of Devon RFU of which six clubs are now left.
 They played Rugby on Furzeham Green until 1896 when they moved their present ground to New Gate Park (now Astley Park).
 The club will play their league fixtures in the National League 3 South West division of English rugby.

-Footballer Dan Gosling, of Watford F.C., was born and raised in Brixham, and is the fourth-youngest player to have ever played for Plymouth Argyle aged 16 years and 310 days.
+Footballer Dan Gosling, currently of Westfield F.C., was born and raised in Brixham, and is the fourth-youngest player to have ever played for Plymouth Argyle aged 16 years and 310 days.

 Brixham is also home to Brixham AFC who were founded in 2012, following the merger of Brixham United and Brixham Villa football clubs.
-The club play their home matches at Wall Park Ground and currently play in the South West Peninsula League Premier Division East.
+The club play their home matches at Wall Park Ground and currently play in the Southern League Division One South.